What is a TTL computer?

 So there is no BASIC yet?

-The built-in applications are written in GCL (“Gigatron Control Language”).
+You can see it in action as Easter egg in ROM v2, just hold the start button down for more than 5 seconds.
+This version of BASIC, like all other built-in applications is written in GCL (“Gigatron Control Language”).
 GCL is our concise notation for vCPU instructions and it maps almost 1-on-1 to the interpreter’s instruction set.
 It provides some higher level programming constructs such as variable allocation, loops and functions.

 How many instructions does it have?